wp-plugins/alpine-photo-tile-for-instagram/readme.txt

 * Display Instagram images in a sidebar, post, or page
 * Multiple styles to allow for customization
 * Lighbox feature for interactive slideshow (Fancybox, prettyBox, or ColorBox)
-* Simple instructions
+* Simple instructions for adding Instagram users and customizing features
 * Widget & shortcode options
-* Feed caching/storage for improved page loading
+* Instagram feed caching/storage for improved page loading

 **Quick Start Guide:**

 1. After installing the Alpine PhotoTile for Instagram plugin on your WordPress site, make sure it is activated by logging into your admin area and going to Plugins in the left menu.
-2. Before using the plugin, you must authorize your WordPress website to access your Instagram account.
+2. Before using the plugin, you must authorize your WordPress website to access your Instagram account by adding an Instagram user.
 This can be done by going to Settings->AlpineTile: Instagram->Add Instagram User and following the directions on the page.
-3. To add the plugin to a sidebar, go to Appearance->Widgets in the left menu.
+3. To add the Instagram plugin to a sidebar, go to Appearance->Widgets in the left menu.
 4. Find the rectangle labeled Alpine PhotoTile for Instagram.
 Click and drag the rectangle to one of the sidebar containers on the right.
 5. Once you drop the rectangle in a sidebar area, it should open to reveal a menu of options.
 The only required information for the plugin to work is an Instagram Username.
 Select an available ID and click save in the right bottom corner of the menu.
 6. Open another page/window in your web browser and navigate to your WordPress site to see how the sidebar looks with the Alpine PhotoTile for Instagram included.